calvinl/ng-phonegap/README.md

     npm install -g bower

+### Install ios-deploy

+If you don't want to use XCode, you can use [`ios-deploy`](https://github.com/phonegap/ios-deploy) to install and debug iPhone apps without using XCode.

+    npm install -g ios-deploy

 ### Install the Cordova CLI

     npm install -g cordova

-Then, navigate to this repo's root directory, and generate a new cordova project:
+Then, navigate to this repo's root directory, and generate a new cordova project in your `app/` folder:

+    cordova create app <bundle_id> <app_name>

+For example:

-    cordova create . com.example.hello HelloWorld
+    cordova create app com.example.hello HelloWorld

-This will add relevant files into your project directory:
+This will add relevant files into your `app/` directory:

     .cordova/
     merges/